 Grades: 4 - 8

-Location: Storrs, Connecticut (specific location is based on which team you sign-up for)
+Location: Storrs, CT and Ellington, CT (specific location is based on which team you sign-up for)

 Meeting Times: See Individual Team